auberginekenobi/protocols/1_Basic_python/README.md

 This tutorial assumes no formal programming or computer science background, but familiarity with molecular biology.
 It will be helpful but not required to have some familiarity with mathematical topics including logic, set theory, linear algebra and statistics.

 ### Requirements
 Materials are Jupyter notebooks.
-For instructions on how to install Jupyter, Python, and the required software packages, see (Tutorial 0)[/0_Setting_up_your_workstation/README.md].
+For instructions on how to install Jupyter, Python, and the required software packages, see [Tutorial 0](/0_Setting_up_your_workstation/README.md).

 ### Contents
 **1.0 Python as a calculator** introduces numerical data types, variables, errors, functions, the `list` data structure, and the `math` and `scipy` software packages for statistics.
 By the end of this tutorial you should be able to run a statistical test using Python.